 Map quality, turn-by-turn navigation

-On Komoot, you’ll get live turn-by-turn navigation (from experienced local cyclists) when you’re riding from A to B, which is far more helpful than a standard map or guidebook route description.
+On Komoot, you’ll get live turn-by-turn navigation (from experienced local cyclists) when riding from A to B, which is far more helpful than a standard map or guidebook route description.